The Evidence Against Stretching

 The one uncontroversial truth about stretching is that it does increase flexibility…unless you commit to a long and dedicated effort, the result of which will give you brownie points in yoga class, a better shot at joining the circus or more elegant splits.
 There are some legitimate reasons for increasing flexibility but most come at the high cost of joint instability and potential future injury.
 I believe flexibility is over-hyped, especially since a lack of flexibility is rarely problematic.
 Simply participating in a smart exercise program will actively move all your joints through their normal safe range of motion.
 This may be enough.
 Ask yourself: is independent flexibility training worth the gym time even though most of its benefits are unproven?

 Before you discredit this article because you think I have a confirmation bias about stretching please know I used to be a huge advocate of flexibility training.
 I even taught other trainers about its efficacy and how to properly integrate it into one’s routine.
 Many of them are still doing it today.
 The National Academy of Sports Medicine (NASM) awarded me their top stretching certification: Integrated Flexibility Specialist.
 Then one day the darn science caught up and got in the way.
-Since I’m not one of those guys who ignores science, I was forced to reevaluate my flexibility protocols.
+Since I’m not one of those guys who ignore science, I was forced to reevaluate my flexibility protocols.

 Mel Siff, Facts and Fallacies of Fitness, Denver, M. Siff, pp 121-122; 2002.